mxstn/mxstn.github.io/_pages/mountains.md

 title: Alpinism
 ---

+In winter I like to do ski-touring, in summer I mostly focus on ridge scrambling or light alpine climbs.
+My strengths are fast movement in alpine, rocky terrain up to UIAA grade 3 and orientation/navigation in pathless, alpine environment.

 Below I tried to collect more or less what I have done so far in the mountains.
-The list does not include training laps to minor peaks and multi-pitch climbs down in the valley; I tried only to include more or less interesting things.
-Still, the list is getting less interesting further down - and surely, "real alpinists" are laughing about it ;)
+The list does not include training laps to minor peaks and multi-pitch climbs down in the valley;

-Sorting is done in mountain ranges in the eastern alps.
-Since I grew up in the Wetterstein mountains, they come first.
+The list is sorted by mountain ranges in the eastern alps.
+Since the Wetterstein are my home mountains, they come first :)

 ## Wetterstein